fshowalter/movielog-archive/reviews/friday-the-13th-part-vii-the-new-blood-1988.md

 A few needless scenes later, Tina inadvertently wakes up Jason via her telekinesis[^2].
 Jason sets to work massacring the teens next door[^3].

 Meanwhile, Tina’s mom uncovers Dr. Crews’ true intentions.
 There's a lot of over emoting and dues ex machina that culminates in a showdown between Tina and Jason.
 Tina uses her telekinetic powers to hurl flower pots at Jason.
+There's a big explosion and a head-scratching ending, then it's all over.

-Seriously.
+Okay, so the masses were right.
 This is an awful movie.
 Sitting through it was a chore.

-Let's start with the good.
+But let's look on the bright side.
 Zombie Jason looks great.
 He's a big hulking monster.
 This entry also sees Jason make use of power tools[^4].

-That's it for the good.
+That's it for the bright side.

 The film attempts to replicate the scenario from _Friday the 13th: The Final Chapter (1984)_.
 A house full of teens next to a house with a single mom and her teenage daughter.
 Had it just done that, things might not have been so bad.

-But it also tacks on a sub-plot involving Tina, her telekinesis, her mother, and Dr. Crews.
+But it also tacks on an agonizing sub-plot involving Tina, her telekinesis, her mother, and Dr. Crews.
 This is the worst part of the film.
 More than once, I ached to fast-forward through these scenes.
 Largely because Tina is aggressively annoying.
-I rooted for Jason to defy convention and put Tina out of our misery.
 I don’t fault the actress, she’s only working with what she’s given.
 Her character is an ineffectual protagonist who spends most of the film in histrionics.
 The worst kind of [final girl](http://en.wikipedia.org/wiki/Final_girl).
 The film expects us to care about her without giving us a reason for doing so.
 When the other kids take an instant dislike to her, we’re on their side.

 And speaking of those kids, they have no chemistry between them.
 They feel like strangers thrown together rather than friends.
 None of them register.
 Their scenes are dull.

 All this wouldn’t be so bad if the film didn't take itself so seriously.
-But the black humor in the previous entry is gone.
+The black humor in the previous entry is gone.
 So is the manic campiness that accompanied _Friday the 13th: A New Beginning (1985)_.
 Instead we're asked to suffer through scenes alternating between idle boredom and overwrought melodrama.
 When Jason offs one of the characters it is a relief.
 Not because it breaks some nonexistent tension, but because we’re one step closer to the film’s end.
 In _Friday the 13th Part VII: The New Blood_ it’s the audience, not Jason’s quarry, that suffers.

 [^1]: My first thought upon seeing the Dad: _[Stewart Smalley](http://en.wikipedia.org/wiki/Stuart_Smalley)?_